qemacs/qemacs/README.md

 - Full screen editor with an Emacs look and feel with all common Emacs
-features: multi-buffer, multi-window, command mode, universal argument, keyboard macros, config file with C like syntax, minibuffer with completion and history.
+features: multi-buffer, multi-window, command mode, universal argument, keyboard macros, config file with C-like syntax, minibuffer with completion and history.

 - Can edit huge files (hundreds of megabytes) without delay, using a highly optimized internal representation and memory mapping for large files.

 - Full Unicode support, including multi charset handling (8859-x, UTF8, SJIS, EUC-JP, ...) and bidirectional editing respecting the Unicode bidi algorithm.
 Arabic and Indic scripts handling (in progress).
 Automatic end of line detection.

 - C mode: coloring with immediate update, auto-indent, automatic tags.

 - Shell mode: full color VT100 terminal emulation so your shell works exactly as you expect.
 Compile mode with colorized error messages, automatic error message parser jumps to next/previous error, works with grep too.
 The shell buffer is a fully functional terminal: you can run qemacs, vim or even emacs recursively!

-- Input methods for most languages, including Chinese (input methods come from the Yudit editor).
+- Input methods for most languages, including Chinese (input methods descriptions come from the Yudit editor).

-- Binary and hexadecimal editing mode with insertion and block commands.
+- Binary and hexadecimal in place editing mode with insertion and block commands.
 Unicode hexa editing of UTF-8 files also supported.
 Can patch binary files, preserving every byte outside the modified areas.

 - Works on any VT100 terminal without termcap.
 UTF-8 VT100 support
 included with double width glyphs.